Brady Manek: Professional career

 After going undrafted in the 2022 NBA draft, Manek joined the Charlotte Hornets for the 2022 NBA Summer League.
 On August 1, 2022, he signed with the Perth Wildcats in Australia for the 2022–23 NBL season.

 On February 24, 2023, Manek signed with Tofaş of the Basketbol Süper Ligi (BSL).

 On July 21, 2023, Manek signed a two-year (1+1) deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 In September 2024, Manek suffered an ankle injury during practice which would have him sidelined for a few weeks.
 Manek fell out of the rotation in his second season, averaging less than nine minutes of action in the EuroLeague.
 On April 18, 2025, he was loaned to Mersin MSK of the Basketbol Süper Ligi (BSL) for the remainder of the season.
 On July 11, 2025, he was officially released from the Lithuanian club.

-On June 10, 2025, he signed with Leones de Ponce of Baloncesto Superior Nacional.
+On June 10, 2025, he signed with Leones de Ponce of Baloncesto Superior Nacional, helping the team reach the BSN Finals.

+On June 4, 2026, he signed with Trabzonspor of the Basketbol Süper Ligi (BSL).